History of the Dominican Republic: Ulises Heureaux and political intervention by the U.S.

 In 1913, Vásquez returned from exile in Puerto Rico to lead a new rebellion.
-In June 1914, U.S. President Woodrow Wilson issued an ultimatum for the two sides to end hostilities and agree on a new president, or have the United States impose one.
+On August 30, 1914, General Vidal, leader of the revolutionists, disbanded his forces on orders from Captain Edward Eberle, the senior U.S. naval officer in Dominican waters.
+An American commission, backed by a large naval force including USS Hancock with the Fifth Marines under Colonel Charles A. Doyen, ended the revolution.
 After the provisional presidency of Ramón Báez, Jimenes was elected in October, and soon faced new demands, including the appointment of an American director of public works and financial advisor and the creation of a new military force commanded by U.S. officers.
 The Dominican Congress rejected these demands and began impeachment proceedings against Jimenes.

 The United States occupied Haiti in July 1915, with the implicit threat that the Dominican Republic might be next.
 Jimenes's Minister of War Desiderio Arias staged a coup d'état in April 1916, providing a pretext for the United States to occupy the Dominican Republic.

 United States occupation (1916–24)

 Conventional campaign

 United States Marines landed in Santo Domingo on May 5, 1916, and seized Fort San Gerónimo.
 Jimenes resigned on May 7 rather than comply with U.S. demands for more political and economic control.
-On May 13, an admiral demanded that Arias, entrenched in Fort Ozama, disband his army and surrender his weapons, but Arias and his supporters chose to leave the city rather than comply.
+On May 13, Rear Admiral William B. Caperton demanded that Arias, entrenched in Fort Ozama, disband his army and surrender his weapons, but Arias and his supporters chose to leave the city rather than comply.
 On June 1, following a bombardment, Marines occupied Monte Cristi and Puerto Plata.
 The Marines faced opposition at the second port from supporters of General Arias and fought their way ashore, capturing Fort San Felipe.

 On June 26, a column of Marines under Colonel Joseph H. Pendleton marched from Monte Cristi toward Arias's stronghold in Santiago.
 The following day, the column encountered a strong defensive position on Las Trencheras Ridge.
 Supported by artillery, the Marines attacked and overran the position.
 The rebels fell back to a second defensive line but could not hold that either.
-A week later, the Marines encountered another entrenched rebel force at Guayacanas, where the rebels maintained single-shot fire against the Marines' automatic weapons before being driven off.
+A week later, 400 Marines encountered another entrenched rebel force of 300 at Guayacanas, where the rebels maintained single-shot fire against the Marines' automatic weapons before being driven off.
+U.S. losses were 1 killed and 8 wounded; rebel losses were estimated at several score killed and wounded, including their leader, Maximito Cabral, who was killed fighting in the trenches.

 On July 5, a peace delegation from Santiago met with the Marines and handed over the city, while General Arias surrendered to the Dominican governor of Santiago.
-Three Marines were killed and fifteen wounded.
 The U.S. then extended the occupation to the inland cities of Moca and La Vega.
+During the conventional campaign, 7 Marines were killed and 15 wounded, while the rebels suffered between 100 and 300 casualties.